Koli0842/LiquidCtlAfterburnerPlugin/README.md

-# Libre Hardware Monitor Plugin for MSI Afterburner
+# LiquidCTL Plugin for MSI Afterburner

-This is a monitoring plugin for [MSI Afterburner](https://www.msi.com/Landing/afterburner) that exposes hardware monitoring data provided by [Libre Hardware Monitor](https://github.com/LiquidCtl/LiquidCtl) library.
+This is a monitoring plugin for [MSI Afterburner](https://www.msi.com/Landing/afterburner) that exposes generic AIO data provided by [LiquidCtl](https://github.com/LiquidCtl/LiquidCtl).

-You can use it to get motherboard temperatures, fan speeds, etc. that are not built-in to Afterburner and RTSS OSD without running external monitoring software.
+Codebase is heavily inspired by https://github.com/ts-korhonen/LibreHardwareMonitorAfterburnerPlugin and https://github.com/SuspiciousActivity/FanControl.Liquidctl, given my lack of knowledge in the C# / Microsoft ecosystem, huge thanks to them.

 ## Requirements